ItsNotGoodName/ansible-role-autorestic/README.md

 # ansible-role-autorestic

-This role installs autorestic and restic from their Github repositories.
+This role installs and configures autorestic and restic from their Github repositories.

 ## Features